oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 have the following meaning:

-- relationship_template_name: represents the mandatory symbolic name of the Relationship Template being declared.
+- relationship_template_name: represents the mandatory symbolic name of the relationship template being declared.

-- relationship_type_name: represents the name of the Relationship Type the Relationship Template is based upon.
+- relationship_type_name: represents the name of the relationship type the relationship template is based upon.

 - relationship_template_description: represents the optional description
-  string for the Relationship Template.
+  string for the relationship template.

-- property_assignments: represents the optional map of property assignments for the Relationship Template that provide values for properties defined in its declared Relationship Type.
+- property_assignments: represents the optional map of property assignments for the relationship template that provide values for properties defined in its declared relationship type.

-- attribute_assignments: represents the optional map of attribute assignments for the Relationship Template that provide values for attributes defined in its declared Relationship Type.
+- attribute_assignments: represents the optional map of attribute assignments for the relationship template that provide values for attributes defined in its declared relationship type.

-- interface_assignments: represents the optional map of interface assignments for the Relationship Template for interface definitions provided by its declared Relationship Type.
+- interface_assignments: represents the optional map of interface assignments for the relationship template for interface definitions provided by its declared relationship type.

 - source_relationship_template_name: represents the optional (symbolic)
   name of another relationship template to copy into (all keynames and